 Since the Group has many kinds of functional currency, the information on foreign exchange gain (loss) on monetary items is disclosed by total amount.
-For years 2020 and 2019, foreign exchange gain (loss) (including realized and unrealized portions) amounted to \$53,346 thousand and \$22,745 thousand, respectively.
+For years 2021 and 2020, foreign exchange loss (including realized and unrealized portions) amounted to \$23,339 thousand and \$53,346 thousand, respectively.